cgrymala/active-directory-employee-listing/readme.txt

 This plugin allows you to query an active directory server to retrieve an optionally filtered list of users and display it as a list within a WordPress site.
 Some of the features of this plugin include:

 * Widget - a widget is provided, with a few filtering/formatting options, to allow you to display a user list in any widgetized area
-* Shortcode - a shortcode is provided, with all of the plugin's filtering/formatting options, to allow you to display a user list within any page or post
+* Shortcode - a shortcode is provided, with all of the plugin's filtering/formatting options, to allow you to display a user list within any page or post.
+The shortcode is `[ad-employee-list]`.
 * Output builder - a full-featured output builder is provided, allowing you to completely customize the format in which each user is displayed within the list.
 The output builder even allows conditional (if...elseif...else) statements.
 * Format options - in addition to the output builder (which is used for each individual user), the following formatting options are also available:
 	* before_list - Any HTML code you would like to appear before the list of employees.
 This code is output before the opening title_wrap tag.